mahnz-taheri/Mashine-Learning-HomeWorks/README.md

 "# Mashine-Learning-HomeWorks"
-/n In each file folder, there are questions and datasets and answers to code questions in the form of an .ipynb file
+<br> In each file folder, there are questions and datasets and answers to code questions in the form of an .ipynb file